Launch your remote teams & virtual assistants the right way & get results sooner with this checklist!

 How will you communicate and how often?

-- Establish best way to communicate – preferably via real-time medium such as:
+- Establish the best way to communicate – preferably via a real-time medium such as:

 - Discuss alternate means of communication – email, text